Machine learning: Generalization

 Characterizing the generalisation of various learning algorithms is an active topic of current research, especially for deep learning algorithms.

 Statistics

 Machine learning and statistics are closely related fields in terms of methods, but distinct in their principal goal: statistics draws population inferences from a sample, while machine learning finds generalisable predictive patterns.

 Conventional statistical analyses require the a priori selection of a model most suitable for the study data set.
 In addition, only significant or theoretically relevant variables based on previous experience are included for analysis.
 In contrast, machine learning is not built on a pre-structured model; rather, the data shape the model by detecting underlying patterns.
 The more variables (input) used to train the model, the more accurate the ultimate model will be.

-Leo Breiman distinguished two statistical modelling paradigms: data model and algorithmic model, wherein "algorithmic model" means more or less the machine learning algorithms like Random Forest.
+Leo Breiman distinguished two statistical modelling paradigms: the data model and the algorithmic model, wherein "algorithmic model" means more or less the machine learning algorithms like Random forest.

-Some statisticians have adopted methods from machine learning, leading to a combined field that they call statistical learning.
+Some statisticians have adopted methods from machine learning, producing the field of statistical learning.